inab/EMBO-bioinfocore-2021/docs/programme/D1S5WhiteheadInstitute.md

 Provide guidance (in the form of questions, rather than answers) to help design our roles and that of our core facility.

 ## What will you be doing?
-The trainer will introduce her description to these questions, as well as the answers specific to his stablished core facility.
+The trainer will introduce his description to these questions, as well as the answers specific to his stablished core facility.

 ## Resources
 - Slides